 I’m Erin from Blunders in Babyland.
 Either you’re here because you’ve been following my Breech Baby Series or you’re at the final stage of your pregnancy and you want a nice, easy labor.

-First of all, congratulations!
-You’ve endured 9 long months of pregnancy.
-This is the stage where you sit back and put the finishing touches on your adorable nursery.
-There’s still one last scenario you should plan for: how to turn a posterior baby.
+You’ve endured 9 long months of pregnancy, but there’s still one last scenario you should plan for: how to turn a posterior baby.

 Posterior babies (AKA sunny side up baby) isn’t really a situation many pregnant mamas consider.
 Sometimes a posterior baby means nothing.
 Other times, posterior baby can wreck your labor and undo all of the hard preparation you’ve done.